 - Click Distribution Point Configuration Status.

-- From the list of distribution point servers, select the SCCM distribution point server that you just setup.
+- From the list of distribution point servers, select the server with newly installed DP role.